 For most users, a child theme is not needed with Kadence since Kadence has been meticulously crafted to be customizable via the WordPress Customizer.

-There are two situations when a child theme is necessary:
+There are two situations when a child theme is necessary and are really only for developers:

 1. There are advanced theme changes that need to be done and are not possible via the Customizer or by adding code snippets. i.e., when you want to override certain parent theme files by copying them to the child theme and editing them.

-2. For us to deeply customize plugins like WooCommerce, we need to override the plugin’s files and while this can be technically done using a custom plugin, the most common way is to use a child theme.
+2. To deeply customize plugins like WooCommerce, you need to override the plugin’s files and while this can be technically done using a custom plugin, the most common way is to use a child theme.

 You can switch to a child theme at a later date anytime.